redjankola/CodeAlpha_StockTradingPlatform/README.md

-# 📈 Professional Stock Trading Platform
+# 📈 Beginner Stock Trading Platform

 A desktop-based stock trading simulation platform built with **JavaFX**.
 The application provides a modern dashboard interface for visualizing and interacting with trading-related features.